Nuthatch-Inc/SignalShow-Java/JULIA_AUTOSTART_IMPLEMENTATION.md

-# SignalShow Auto-Start Implementation Summary
+# SignalShow Auto-Start Implementation Summary (Desktop Version Prototype)

 **Date**: October 25, 2025
-**Status**: ✅ Implemented and Tested
+**Status**: ⚠️ Early Prototype - Not Ready for Use

+**⚠️ PROTOTYPE STATUS**: This document describes an early-stage prototype implementation that is **not ready for use or testing**.
+All features are proposals subject to change.

+**Important**:

+- Both the **Web Version** and **Desktop Version** are experimental prototypes
+- Neither version is ready for use or testing
+- All features described are proposals subject to change

 ---

-## What Was Implemented
+## Prototype Implementation Overview

-We've added **automatic Julia backend server management** to the SignalShow app in Nuthatch Desktop.
-When users launch SignalShow, it now:
+This describes the experimental **automatic Julia backend server management** prototype being explored for the SignalShow Desktop app.
+The proposed behavior includes:

 ✅ **Automatically checks** if the Julia server is running
 ✅ **Automatically starts** the server if it's not running